How to get your kids to go to sleep at night.

 This post describes how to prepare an Epsom salt bath.
 It also discusses many of the benefits of Epsom salt.

-In our home we use Epsom salt baths to encourage restfulness and a good night’s sleep.
+Epsom salt baths can help to encourage restfulness and a good night’s sleep.

 Avoid bright lights and “blue light” to help your child fall asleep easier